nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 $$h(x \,\text{++}\, y) \;=\; h(x) \oplus h(y)$$

-Assuming nothing but a binding hash, those claims and exactly those are the ones a bounded checker can take in whole at every size.
-Aristotle had a word for a city small enough to be surveyed at a glance, *eusynoptic*, and a record is eusynoptic for exactly the claims of this shape.[^politics] The machine checks that the enduring terms of the calculus are exactly these functions, the list homomorphisms of Bird's theory of lists.[^bird] Succinct proof systems reach outside the class, and pay for it with a hardness assumption; inside it the bound is free.
+For those claims a bounded checker takes the whole record in at every size, and the bound comes from the shape alone, with nothing assumed but a binding hash; that is the eusynopsis from the top of the post.[^politics] The machine checks that the enduring terms of the calculus are exactly these functions, the list homomorphisms of Bird's theory of lists.[^bird] Succinct proof systems reach outside the class and pay for it with a hardness assumption.
+Inside it the bound is free.

-This is where the tree comes from.
-Because $\oplus$ combines associatively, you may bracket the fold any way you like.
-The balanced bracketing is a tree.
-The certificate for one entry is one path down it.
-That is a Merkle tree, and its logarithmic proof is the shape the algebra produces.
-The tree is the associativity made visible, and it was the right instinct.
-It is also easy to say too much about, so here is exactly what is true: the tree is optimal for certificate *length* among constructions that assume nothing but a binding hash, a lower bound that is Tamassia and Triandopoulos's,[^tamassia] and constant-size alternatives exist, accumulators and vector commitments, which buy their constant with a hardness assumption.[^boneh]
+That is where the tree comes from.
+Because $\oplus$ is associative, you may bracket the fold any way you like.
+The balanced bracketing is a tree, and the certificate for one entry is one path down it.
+That is a Merkle tree, and its logarithmic proof is the shape the algebra
+produces: the associativity made visible.
+The instinct was right.
+It is easy to say too much about the tree, so here is exactly what is true: it is optimal for certificate *length* among constructions that assume nothing but a binding hash, a lower bound that is Tamassia and Triandopoulos's,[^tamassia] and constant-size alternatives exist, accumulators and vector commitments, which buy their constant with a hardness assumption.[^boneh]

-The single entry is the easy case, though, and not why the class matters.
-A claim in this class is a fold over every entry it touches, and the homomorphism is what lets a checker take that whole fold in from summaries, in bounded work, however many entries there are.
-A claim can be stated after the entries it ranges over, or extended as the record grows, and as long as every piece it is built from endures, the whole endures and you can verify it at any time.
+Inclusion is the single-entry case, and Certificate Transparency stops there.
+Read the entries instead and the same tree gives the same proof for any claim of this shape, a fold over every entry it touches.
+The claim can be stated after the entries it ranges over, or extended as the record grows, and as long as every piece it is built from endures, the whole endures and you can verify it at any time.
 Where a piece does not, the calculus names which one, and that is exactly where your checking stops.

-Here is the design lever in practice.
-The calculus hands you an interface with four parts: what you read out of each entry, how two readings combine, what you do with the total, and which stretch of the record you range over.
+In practice the calculus hands you an interface with four parts: what you read out of each entry, how two readings combine, what you do with the total, and which stretch of the record you range over.
 Supply those and it tells you which cell your claim lands in and whether an enduring certificate can exist for it.
 Take "no package in this closure has been yanked."
 Read each entry as "is this a yank of one of mine," combine with or, finish by negating, range over the whole record so far.
 Determined, checkable from summaries, and not monotone: the next entry can be the yank.
 That claim is a phone call.
 Change one parameter, the range, to "as of entry 1,204," and it is a receipt you can issue once.
 Nothing else about your system had to change.

-The job of a designer, then, is not to pick a data structure.
-It is to commit to data and metadata such that the claims you care about come out as folds over the record, and where one cannot, to know it before you ship, because the calculus tells you which condition failed and what you now owe in its place.
-Get your load-bearing claims into the class and the bound comes free, at every size.
-Leave one outside it and you have not failed.
-You have a residue with a name, and a bill.
+That is the designer's job: not picking a data structure, but committing to data and metadata such that the claims you care about come out as folds over the record, and knowing before you ship which ones cannot and what you owe in their place.
+Leave a claim outside the class and you have not failed; you have a residue with a name, and a bill.

 ## Five Ways to Fail, Three Cures, One Price